Steve Fryar

 Steve Fryar (January 31, 1953 – January 10, 2017), was a professional rodeo cowboy.

 College career

 In 1977 he was the College National Finals Rodeo steer wrestling champion and southwestern regional champion for Tarleton State University.
 He graduated from Tarleton State University with a degree in agriculture.

 Professional career

 He had a 20-year professional career from 1975-1995 highlighted by a qualification to the 1980 National Finals Rodeo.

 Personal life

-His daughter, Stephanie Fryar, qualified for the 2008 National Finals Rodeo.
+His daughter, Stephanie Fryar, qualified for the 2008 National Finals Rodeo. he died in 2017 aged 63.